onap/sdc/docs/configuration.rst

     #Deployment resource artifacts placeHolder
     deploymentResourceArtifacts:

-    # Deployment resource instance artifacts placeholders
+    # Deployment resource instance artifact placeholders
-    # For each artifact the following properties exists:
+    # For each artifact the following properties exist:
     #
     # displayName - The display name of the artifact
     # type - The type of the artifact